zilda21/Cleaning-Service-Platform/README.md

 ---

-## What’s Next (Planned)
+## What’s Next

 - 🔜 Move booking operations fully into REST API (`BookingsController`)
-- 🔜 Add admin booking management (approve/cancel/update status)
+- 🔜 Add admin booking management UI
 - 🔜 Add logout endpoint + UI button
 - 🔜 Replace plain-text password storage with hashing OR integrate ASP.NET Identity
-- 🔜 Add better validation, error handling, and user-friendly messages
 - 🔜 Add pagination/search in admin dashboard
+- 🔜 RabbitMQ integration + cloud deployment

 ---

 ## Disclaimer (Current Demo State)

 This version uses a simple custom login with email/password stored in the `Users` table (no hashing yet).
 This is suitable for learning/demo purposes.
 A production version should use password hashing and proper authentication (Identity or JWT).

----